-Ideally, students should be exposed to equipment, materials, and procedures they may need to use again in the future.
-Whichever equipment you use, make sure it is in working order prior to the lab.
+Consider equipment Ideally, students should be exposed to equipment, materials, and procedures you want to expose they may need to use again in the future.
+Whichever equipment you use, make your students to. sure it is in working order prior to the lab.